 However, one of the most common errors new telehealth programs make is to assume that since there is a need for the service, there is a corresponding demand for the service.
 You probably have performed a needs analysis to determine the health care needs that are not being met.
 You identified needs that could be filled using telehealth.
 Now you need to consider the demand for the telehealth service.

 Demand research asks what purchasing power is available to pay for the fulfillment of an identified need for a program or service.
 If there is no purchasing power or revenue to support the program or service, there is no effective demand.

 Effective demand means that people in a target market want something and have the means and willingness to pay for it.
 Thus, there is both a desire for a service and the means to pay for it.
 Effective demand does not always require a positive return on investment or revenue generation but it does require some sustainable means to pay for the program, such as an identified level of subsidy or cross-subsidization in an organization.

 While the benefits of telemedicine are substantial and meet many community needs, it is critical to know if that need or desire can be backed by the purchasing power necessary to support the creation and operation of the program.

-Part of your development tasks will be to determine if you can create a business model that has revenue sources and purchasing power to create effective demand.
+Part of your marketing plan development tasks will be to determine if you can create a business model that has revenue sources and purchasing power to create effective demand.

 For example, a regional medical center may have a specialty service program with many types of specialists available.
 Providing telehealth services to a rural community on its own may not be financially sustainable but the income generated from follow-up procedures or diagnostic testing at the regional center may in fact pay for the telehealth portion of the specialty outreach.
 Alternatively, a telehealth service may be viewed as analogous to a medical center’s IT department.
 That is, the telehealth service may be seen as a cost of doing business that provides prestige and credibility to the organization and attracts patients for other services.